neilhpatel/CodeATale/README.md

   Note that all information across these collections, documents, and specific information is lower-case.
 Child words refer to words that are derivatives of another word.
 Parent words refer to words that have derivative words.
 Sight words refer to words that are simple enough such that the user requires no highlight/quiz feature in the application.

-Consult [this link](https://firebase.google.com/docs/firestore?hl=en&authuser=1) for instructions on how to properly read and write from this database.
+Consult [the Firestore documentation](https://firebase.google.com/docs/firestore?hl=en&authuser=1) for instructions on how to properly read and write from this database.

 ***Storage:*** <br>
 This database stores audio files on a page by page basis, organized by chapter.

-  *Data Structure:*
+  *Structure of Data:*
   * Folders listed in “Chapter {Number}/” format where {Number} gets replaced by the target chapter number
   * Within the folder, audio files are listed in “Chapter{Number}_Page{Number}.mp3” format where the first {Number} is the target chapter number and the second {Number} is the target page number

   *Note that all pages do not have audio yet.*

-Consult [this link](https://firebase.google.com/docs/storage/web/start?hl=en&authuser=1) for instructions on how to properly read and write from this database.
+Consult [the Cloud Storage documentation](https://firebase.google.com/docs/storage/web/start?hl=en&authuser=1) for instructions on how to properly read and write from this database.

 ## Release Notes